 “In our base case, we expect the current account deficit to widen to 1.6 per cent of GDP in FY17 from an estimated 0.9 per cent in FY16, owing to our view that domestic demand will pick up on the back of better monsoon, coming pay hikes and going public capex,” Nomura said in a research note.

-- CAD widens to 2.4% on higher trade deficit
+- CAD for fiscal 2018 rises to 1.9 per cent on higher trade deficit

 - India’s current account deficit to reach 1.6% of GDP in 2017: Report